 Bluepark is one of the dying breeds of companies I've reviewed where the phone is picked up and answered by a real live human, and that marks a refreshing change.
 EKM, Shopwired and Shopify all have infuriating automated answer phone systems, so Bluepark was off to a good start with added brownie points from the outset from this reviewer.

 Software products are developed and distributed so rapidly that support is often given the back seat in the quest to drive profit.
 Automated answering machines are not the answer to fielding sales and support questions; they merely deflect the inquiry rather than establishing which departments need the most resources to operate efficiently.
 The goal is to improve the documentation and online support to a level that minimises the volume of calls; you can only do this by feeling the customers pain.

 Bluepark has over 2,000 customers (EKM 30,000+, Shopwired 7,000+) so regarding market share, they are one of the smallest UK hosted eCommerce website builders.
-Bigger doesn't always mean better though, and there is a lot to be said for keeping things small and manageable, and the support forum reflects that.
+Bigger doesn't always mean better though, and there is a lot to be said for keeping things manageable, and the support forum reflects that.
 Many long-time users of the system pitch in with answers to questions as well as staff and it is apparent that Bluepark has built up a loyal user base over many years which tells you that the system is stable and very capable

 Please click the like button, or share on social media if this post helped you out.
 You can also leave a comment below or contact me if there's anything you think I have not covered here.